meursyphus/react-notion-custom/packages/notion-dump/CONTRIBUTING.md

 4. Create a pull request
 5. Code review and merge

-Your participation is crucial to the development of notion-dump.
+Your participation is a great strength in the development of notion-dump.
 Let's create a better tool together!